-Only interrupt the practice if the student is i danger of injury or damage to equipment!
-Otherwise, during second and subsequent practices, have the student complete the tasl before providing feedback.
-19 Have the student practice until he or she has performed the task to standard three times.
-If speed or rate are criteria, have the student perform the task at any speed or rate necessary to perform successfully regardles of the speed or rate requirements.
-Then, hav the student practice until he or she meets the speed or rate requirements.
-Rule: Practice to accuracy before speed or rate.
-"Fast is fine.
-Accuracy is final." - Wyatt Earp 20 Tell the student that it is now time to perform for certification of his or her proficiency in the task.
-Follow t he specific directions in the coach 21 Have the student perform the task again.
+<course title=""></course> danger o Otherwis practices errupt the practice if the student is i of injury or damage to equipment! se, during second and subsequent s, have the student complete the task roviding feedback.
+19 Have the student practice until he or she has performed the task to standard three times. perform necessar of the sp the stude or rate are criteria, have the student the task at any speed or rate y to perform successfully regardles eed or rate requirements.
+Then, hav ent practice until he or she meets the rate requirements. actice to accuracy before speed or ist is fine.
+Accuracy is final." - arp 20 Tell the student that it is now time to perform for certification of his or her proficiency in the task.
+Follow t guide! he specific directions in the coach 21 Have the student perform the task again.
 22 Determine whether the task is performed to proficiency.
-Ask the student, "Was the task performed to standard?
+Ask the student, "Was the task perfor standard?
 How do you know?"
-(The task output matches the criteria in the job aid.)
-IF THEN Yes Say, "Congratulations!
+(The output matches the criteria in the job IF THEN Yes Say, "Congratulations!
 You are now proficient in the task."
 Sign the performance test.
 No State which steps were performed to standard State which steps were NOT performed to standard and why (based on observable behaviors or criteria) Have the student perform the task again.

-23 IF the student THEN Completes the 2nd or 3rd attempt to standard Say, "Congratulations!
-You are now proficient in the task."
-Sign the RPQ or task proficiency certificate.
+23 IF the student THEN

+Completes the 2nd or 3rd attempt to standard

 Fails to meet the standard after 3 attempts Meet with the student and the student's supervisor to develop a remediation plan for additional deliberate practice.